survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 T> You can point ESLint to your Git ignores through `--ignore-path .gitignore`.
 It also accepts individual patterns, through `--ignore-pattern <pattern>`.

 If you invoke `npm run test:lint` now, it should execute without any warnings or errors.
 If you see either, this is a good time to try ESLint feature known as autofixing.
-You can run like this: `node_modules/.bin/eslint . --fix`.
-Check the exact location of the local ESLint through `npm bin`.
+You can run it like this: `npm run lint -- --fix`.
+Running a npm script this way allows you to pass extra parameters to it.

 Another alternative would be to push it behind a *package.json* script.
 Autofix won't be able to repair each error, but it can fix a lot.
 And as time goes by and ESLint improves, it is able to perform more work.